Postgraduate Course: Conservation Technology (AREA11017)

 Modern materials (iron, steel, concrete), their technology and pathology

 Structural design in architectural conservation

-Associated topical issues (sustainability, management, fire)
+Associated topical issues (sustainability, maintenance, regulations, training, procurement, surveys)

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2018/19, Not available to visiting students (SS1)